saeed-abdullah/saeed-abdullah.github.io/blog/_posts/2016-09-28-sleep-algorithm-replication.markdown

 97 days and found that it can accurately assess sleep onset and duration.
 However, all our participants were students and from 18–24 age range.

-The data used by Andrea et al., on the other hand, was collected by Sony Mobile from 126 participants over 2–4 weeks.
+The data used by Cuttone et al., on the other hand, was collected by Sony Mobile from 126 participants over 2–4 weeks.
 For ground-truth, they use sleep data from wearables instead of journals as we did in our study.
 So, the high accuracy of our algorithm in this new and potentially more